English

 Phonics

 Progression in phonics skills and knowledge are taught following the recommendations of the Read Write Inc programme as outlined above.
+Children will remain on the Read Write Inc programme until they have finished the scheme.
+Children in year 2 and above who would benefit from additional support with phonics, will continue to take part in daily RWI sessions.

 Whole-Class Shared Reading